jafingerhut/core.btree-vector/doc/intro.md

 carefully enough to tell.

-Even if he did not, I would be very surprised if no one else has already devised proofs of the things below, given how long B-trees have been known about.
+Even if he did not, I would be very surprised if no one else has previosly devised proofs of the facts below, given how long B-trees have been known and used.
 If you know of a published work somewhere that covers this, I would very much appreciate a reference to it.
 I have not found such a thing yet.
 The closest I have seen is exercise 18-2 in the following algorithms textbook.
 However, that exercise is limited to B-trees with B=4.

 + Thomas E. Cormen, Charles E. Lieserson, Ronald L. Rivest, Clifford